JonElsey/python-fundamentals-course-day2/_episodes/06-next-steps.md

 * Object oriented code

   A lot of code you will see may use what we call an ``object oriented`` approach.
 For example, instead of doing ``np.sum(array)``, you may see something similar to ``array.sum()``.
+We touched on this when working with our netCDF files - e.g. when loading in a netCDF using ``Dataset``, this is an object, which we operate on using the ``variables`` *method* to get e.g. our lat/long grids and our temperature fields from the CRU example.

-This is something I may give a workshop on in future as it is a very useful way of thinking about code!
+  This is something I may give a workshop on in future as it is a very useful way of thinking about code when writing your own - particularly for large-scale projects.

 {% include links.md %}